 IP Address Assignment

-When a remote access client initiates a connection to the remote access server, the remote access client creates a temporary logical interface (also known as a virtual interface or a virtual network adapter) and requests that the remote access server assigns an IP address to this logical interface.
+When a remote access client initiates a connection to the RRAS server, the client creates a temporary logical interface (also known as a virtual interface or a virtual network adapter) and requests that the RRAS server assign an IP address to this logical interface.
+Both Internet Protocol version 6 (IPv6) and Internet Protocol version 4 (IPv4) addresses are supported.
+For more information, see IPv6 Addressing and IPv4 Addressing.

 IP address assignment can occur in one of the following ways: